CyVerse-learning-materials/foss-2020/Containers/introtocontainers.rst

 |pullquayio|

-Use the 'docker run' Command to Run the Container
+Use the 'docker run' command to run the container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The easiest way to test that the container will run is to run the help command for the tool.
+The easiest way to test the container to run the help command for the tool.
 In this case '-h' is the help command.

 .. code-block:: bash

-	sudo docker run --rm -v $(pwd):/working-dir -w /working-dir --entrypoint="porechop" quay.io/biocontainers/porechop:0.2.3_seqan2.1.1--py36h2d50403_3 -h
+	$ sudo docker run --rm -v $(pwd):/working-dir -w /working-dir --entrypoint="porechop" quay.io/biocontainers/porechop:0.2.3_seqan2.1.1--py36h2d50403_3 -h

 From the result we are able to see the only required option is '-i INPUT'.
 Options in [square brackets] are not required.